openvinotoolkit/model_server/docs/custom_node_development.md

 ### "CustomNodeTensor" struct

 The CustomNodeTensor struct consist of several fields defining the data in the output and input of the node execution.
-Because it has constant length, it can carry multiple inputs.
 Custom node can generate results based on multiple inputs from one or more other nodes.
+CustomNodeTensor object can store multiple inputs to be processed in the execute function.
-Each input can be referenced using an index:
+Each input can be referenced using an index or you can search by name:
 ```
 inputTensor0 = &(inputs[0])
 ```